 A very light coat was painted onto the canvas for the first layer then I let it dry completely.
-After it was completely dried, I covered the canvas with a second coat of paint.
+The canvas was covered with a second coat of paint after the first coat was completely dry.
 I ended up painting 4 coats.

 I think I will use chalk paint for the next one so there won’t be as many coats but it’s okay for now.